 - Twenty five high schools with selective classes (partially selective).
 Partially selective high schools have both selective and community classes.
 (Note: Sydney Secondary College Blackwattle Bay Campus, although partially selective, has selective classes only in Years 11 and 12 and is therefore not included in this application process.

 - One virtual selective class provision offering selective placement in Year 7.
-For the virtual selective class provision only students intending to enrol in a Western NSW Region government high school are eligible to apply.
+For the virtual selective class provision only students intending to enrol in a government high school in a rural and remote location are eligible to apply.

 Year 7 entry into these schools is determined by the student's results in the Selective High School Placement Test in English (including reading and writing), mathematics and general ability, together with their primary school's assessment of their performance in English and mathematics.
 Other evidence of academic merit may also be considered.
 Entry into Years 8 to 12 is determined using criteria developed by each school's selection committee.